waybeams/gwaybeams/README.md

 * Isolated visual environment for test-driven development on UI components
 * Automated image rendering surface (from tests) for release validation

+## Contributing

+See [waybeams/gows](https://github.com/waybeams/gows) to set up a Golang workspace if you're interested in contributing.